ManuCampos7848/Storify/README.md

 -	Etc.

 Some features of the project:
+- The “Storify” class within the “Model” package is the class that modifies lists of all types, the class that contains all the methods that allow the operation of all the actions performed by users or the administrator.
 - This project was carried out with the model view controller (MVC) design pattern.
 - It has a library called Fontawesomefx 8.9 which was used to provide logos and icons to the project (it is located in the folder within the “src” with the name “libraries”).
 - The “Circular List” data structure was used for the user's song list.